Mega Antioxidant Vitamin C, ascorbic acid (as calcium, potassium, magnesium & zinc ascorbates)

 Vitamin C is a highly effective antioxidant, it is important in reducing free-radical reduction.
 Even in small amounts vitamin C can protect molecules in the body, such as proteins, lipids (fats), carbohydrates, and nucleic acids (DNA and RNA) from damage from free radicals and reactive oxygen species that can be generated during normal metabolism as well as through exposure to toxins and pollutants.

+Vitamin C has many different forms but what really matters is its efficacy and bioavailability.
+Bioavailability refers to the degree to which a nutrient becomes available to the target tissue after it has been administered.
+The gastrointestinal absorption of ascorbic acid occurs through an active transport process, as well as through passive diffusion.
 At low gastrointestinal concentrations of ascorbic acid active transport predominates, while at high gastrointestinal concentrations active transport becomes saturated, leaving only passive diffusion.
 In theory, slowing down the rate of gastric emptying (e.g., by taking ascorbic acid with food or taking a slow-release form of ascorbic acid) should increase its absorption.
 The bioavailability of ascorbic acid appears equivalent whether it is in the form of powder, chewable tablets, or non-chewable tablets.
 Moreover, bioavailability of ascorbic acid from slow-release preparations has not been found to be greater than that of plain ascorbic acid.

 Calcium ascorbate: 1,000 mg of calcium ascorbate generally provides 890-910 mg of ascorbic acid and 90-110 mg of calcium.
 Calcium in this form appears to be reasonably well absorbed.
 The recommended dietary calcium intake for adults is 1,000 to 1,200 mg/day.
 Total calcium intake should not exceed the tolerable upper intake level of 2,500 mg/day.